Word-level Annotation of GDPR Transparency Compliance in Privacy Policies using Large Language Models: Approach

-\item \textit{Task Definition}: Explicitly defines the annotation task as identifying and labelling specific phrases within privacy policies according to GDPR transparency obligations.
-For the self-correction layer, this task definition is expanded to clarify that the input comprises passages with pre-existing annotations that are to be reviewed and corrected.
+\item \textit{Task Definition}: Explicitly defines the annotation task as identifying and labelling specific phrases within privacy policies according to GDPR transparency requirements.
+This task definition is expanded for the self-correction layer to clarify that the input comprises passages with pre-existing annotations to be reviewed and corrected.

-\item \textit{Label Classes}: Enumerates and describes the 21 GDPR transparency requirements detailed in Section~\ref{sec:gdpr_transparency}. , including specific references to relevant GDPR paragraphs and concise illustrative examples of relevant phrases for each transparency requirement.
+\item \textit{Label Classes and Legal References}: Enumerates and describes the 21 GDPR transparency requirements presented in Section~\ref{sec:gdpr_transparency}, including specific references to relevant GDPR paragraphs and concise illustrative examples of relevant phrases for each transparency requirement.
+If the annotation layer is configured to use a passage-level classifier, the RAG injector modifies the task description accordingly and replaces the full list of transparency requirements with the labels predicted by the classifier.

 \item \textit{General Annotation Guidelines}: Provides guidelines outlining which content should and should not be annotated.
-Initial observations during the iterative prompt development revealed a tendency for LLMs to annotate too eagerly, leading to an increase in false positives.
+Initial observations during the iterative prompt development revealed a tendency for LLMs to annotate too eagerly, leading to increased false positives.
 Thus, the primary objective of these guidelines is to curb this over-eagerness and reduce the incidence of incorrect annotations.

 \item \textit{Linguistic and Grammatical Instructions}: Offers explicit instructions addressing the language-specific annotation criteria outlined in Section~\ref{subsubsec:annotations}, such as handling conjunction reductions, restrictive clauses, and interruptions by irrelevant clauses.